probonopd/mock-arturia-controller/README.md

 * Press Ctrl-Shift-P, type `circuitpython:` to see the CircuitPython related commands
 * This allows to just save `code.py`, and it will be reloaded on the device and the output will be shown in the Serial Monitor

-## Issues
+## Note

-* Currently the LCD cannot be properly controlled from CircuitPython.
-Why?
+* Turns out https://github.com/dhylands/python_lcd is needed since the library from Adafruit does not work with generic PCF8574 based i2c 16x2 character displays

 ## TODO